 Ferguson was a Scottish officer in the British Army.
 British General Henry Clinton placed him in command of the Backcountry Loyalists and ordered Lord Cornwallis to clear out the rebel Whigs.
-(B. G. Moss, Roster of South Carolina Patriots in the American Revolution 1983, 2014) His primary job was recruiting Loyalists in the Carolinas and Georgia and intimidating Whig colonists.290
+(B. G. Moss, Roster of South Carolina Patriots in the American Revolution 1983, 2014) His primary job was recruiting Loyalists in the Carolinas and Georgia and intimidating Whig colonists.

 He became famous for designing the innovative breech-loading flintlock called the Ferguson rifle.
 The advantage of such a weapon was the capability of firing three rounds a minute instead of one.
-If it had made it into production, such a development could have swung the war back in favor of the Crown.291 https://southern fried common sense. blogspot.com/2015/10/patrick-fergus on-british-officer-who.html
+If it had made it into production, such a development could have swung the war back in favor of the Crown.

 After taking command of the Loyalists, Ferguson quickly established control points throughout the Spartan District.
-One of those points was Thicketty Fort.292 (Cann 2014) Others included Ninety Six Fort and Musgrove's Fort (and Mill).
+One of those points was Fort Thicketty.
+(Cann 2014) Others included Ninety Six Fort and Musgrove's Fort (and Mill).
 His primary Tory training camp was on Fairforest Creek in Jonesville, S.C., also called Camp Hill.